kimmokal/susyDNN/README.md

 ```
 $ python roc_output_plotter.py
 ```
-**Note: This script is suboptimal, as the script needs to be executed once for each mass point (i.e. six times).
+**Note: this script is suboptimal, as it needs to be executed once for each mass point (i.e. six times).
 You need to change the mass point every time inside the script.
-It is currently done on the line 31 of the script.**
+It is currently done on the line 31.**

 ### 6. Write the DNN output to the original friend trees